tableflip/jailmake-syslog/README.md

 JAILmake syslog server
 ======================

-Figure out whose in JAIL from the mac addresses of connected users.
+Figure out who's in JAIL from the mac addresses of connected users.

 ## Get started